-Psychology uses the undergraduate generic grade descriptors adapted to the subject and level of study and, where necessary, made specific to the assessments they are used to evaluate.
-An example of these feedback grids is provided in the

-BSc Psychology Course Handbook.
+Psychology with Politics uses undergraduate grade descriptors adapted to the subject and level of study and, where necessary, made specific to the assessments they are used to evaluate.
+Examples of these feedback grids are provided in the BSc Psychology with Politics Course Handbook.
 These assessment criteria along with a range of formative assessments are used widely in the programme at all points during semesters to provide students with timely feedback about their progress in preparation for summatively assessed work.
 Formative assessments are varied and reflect the variety of skills and, summative assessments, they relate to.